 - 1 baguette , sliced into 3/4 inch thick slices

 - 2 oz butter or oil

 Roast the pine nuts by placing them in a skillet over medium heat and tossing them as they roast for about 2-3 minutes or until golden in color.
-Transfer the pine nuts to a plate and let cool.
+Transfer the pine nuts to the blender.

-Add 1 Tbsp butter, 1 tablespoon of olive oil and 1 shallot to a skillet and cook over medium heat, stirring, until translucent and golden in color, about 5-7 minutes.
-Tilt the skillet to one side, bring the onion to the raised top allowing the fat to gather at the bottom.
-Remove the onion to the same plate as the pine nuts and let cool
+Saute onions: Add 1 Tbsp butter, 1 tablespoon of olive oil, and 1 shallot to a skillet and cook over medium heat, stirring, until translucent and golden in color, about 5-7 minutes.
+Remove onions with a slotted spoon and add them to the nuts in the blender.

-Slice a baguette into 1/2 inch slices.
+In the oven: Slice a baguette into 1/2 inch slices.
 Drizzle with olive oil or spread a thin layer of room temperature butter on both sides.
 Place on a baking sheet and toast in a 400°F oven until golden in color, about 15-20 minutes.
-Flip each piece upside down halfway through for better browning (alternatively, you can brown the crostinis in a skillet.
-Just melt some butter in a skillet, add the baguettes slices and brown one side.
-Melt more butter and flip the baguettes to brown on the other side).
-Let cool.
-Top with the mushroom spread, then top with 1 slice of the sauteed mushroom.
+Flip each piece upside down halfway through for better browning.

 Hashtag your photos #LetTheBakingBeginBlog so I can see your creations and for a chance to be featured!

 I very much doubt this recipe is Vegan.
 Wine, Butter, and Mayonnaise wouldn’t go down too well with my friends.
 Regards Martin

 when do you add the garlic and mayo?

 Marina, this spread looks so delicious!
 It’s barely 8 am here and I am craving it already!
 Gorgeous photos as usual. 🙂